ministryofjustice/moj-design-system/app/views/components/sortable-table/README.md

-Use the Sortable Table component to let users sort table cells in ascending or descending order.
+Use the sortable table component to let users sort table cells in ascending or descending order.

 {{ dsExample({
   name: 'sortable-table',